tavetisyan95/mlflow_web_app/README.md

 ![Image](images/training-complete.jpg)

-Training logs should start appearing above the button area.
+You should now be able to see logged runs in the MLflow UI.

 ## Doing inference with trained models